Understanding and following a few simple best practices will help ensure your success with SMS messages.

 6. Get and stay relevant

-DO: Use conversational text messaging to learn about your individual prospects and customers.
+DO: Use SMS messages to learn about your individual prospects and customers.
 Ask questions about what matters to them, survey them for preferences and always ask for their opinion on their experience with your organization.
 Use those insights to send them relevant content and offers.
 Focus on what they want to know, not what you want to say.

 DON’T: Sending everything to everyone on your list is a quick way to get mass opt-outs.
 So is sending massive amounts of random content on a frequent basis.
 Don’t do it.